 Black medic

 Black medic (Medicago lupulina) is a low-growing weed whose leaves look similar to clover.
 As it grows, small, yellow flowers and fruiting bodies appear.
 Black medic thrives in dry, compacted soil since it is able to produce its own nitrogen.
-Improving soil health and a making a fall pre-emergent herbicide application are the best ways to prevent black medic.
+Improving soil health and making a fall pre-emergent herbicide application are the best ways to prevent black medic.

 Control These Weeds With Pre-Emergent Herbicides